Central European Media Enterprises: CME Content Academy

 In 2022 Central European Media Enterprises Ltd. launched CME Content Academy.
 The two-year course is designed to provide participants with a foundation across various film-making disciplines, enabling students to become TV professionals.

 The practice is divided according to the production scheme of TV Nova, POP TV, PRO TV, bTV, RTL and TV Markíza and takes place in Brno, Prague, Zagreb, Ljubljana, Bucharest, Sofia and Bratislava.

+In 2026, the CME Content Academy became a year-long multidisciplinary course for college graduates in audiovisual production.

 CME Cares

 In 2023, CME launched its ESG strategy branded CME Cares.
-This initiative was created to communicate CME’s efforts to leave a lasting positive impact on its environment, communities, and societies.
+This initiative was created to communicate CME's efforts to leave a lasting positive impact on its environment, communities, and societies.
 CME Cares aims to offer socially responsible content, implement sustainable production practices, aid underprivileged communities, and follow transparent business practices.